Fred VanVleet NBA Preview vs. the Grizzlies

-Fred VanVleet and his Houston Rockets teammates will hit the court versus the Memphis Grizzlies on Wednesday at 8:00 PM ET.
+The Houston Rockets, Fred VanVleet included, take the court versus the Memphis Grizzlies on Friday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.